EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 database engine, web server, and user-facing website.
 The database engine, powered by [PostgreSQL](https://postgresql.org), stores analytical data and metadata.
-The server, implemented in [Python](https://www.python.org) handles user authentication, data filtering, and the publicly accessible API.
-The web frontend, implemented as a [React](https://reactjs.org) Javascript application, provides interfaces for data management, embargo control, and rich data-driven aggregates of lab data such as web maps, age summaries, and potentially other lab-specific views.
+The backend server, implemented in [Python](https://www.python.org), interfaces with the database and handles user authentication, data filtering, and the publicly accessible API.
+The web frontend provides interfaces for data management, embargo control, and rich data-driven aggregates of lab data such as web maps, age summaries, and other lab-specific views.

 ### Database schema